THE INVISIBLE LANDLORD

 BrightSpring Health Services operates in Nevada.
 KKR purchased BrightSpring, then operating as PharMerica’s community health division, for $1.3 billion in 2019.
 The company provides home health, behavioral health, hospice, group home, and pharmacy services to what it describes as complex populations, primarily people with severe intellectual and developmental disabilities, chronic illness, and end-of-life care needs.

 BrightSpring operates multiple locations in Las Vegas.
 Cameron Home on the west side provides assisted living, memory care, respite care, and hospice services for seniors.
-Ford is listed as a behavioral health and mental health and substance abuse treatment center.
-Houston, a separate location, describes itself as a comprehensive healthcare center serving individuals of all ages.
-Capovilla is listed as a healthcare facility offering general and specialized care.
 BrightSpring’s corporate website notes that its Las Vegas hospice locations have received national recognition.

 The BrightSpring-KKR relationship has been the subject of serious investigative reporting.
-A 2022 BuzzFeed News investigation, cited by the Private Equity Stakeholder Project, found that after KKR acquired BrightSpring, conditions at group homes serving people with severe disabilities deteriorated significantly.
+A 2022 BuzzFeed News investigation found that after KKR acquired BrightSpring, conditions at group homes serving people with severe disabilities deteriorated significantly.
 Nurses and caretakers quit in droves.
 One state prohibited the company from accepting new residents.
-At least three people died following lapses in care, including one case in which state authorities had warned the company twice that the individual was in danger.
+At least three people died following lapses in care.
 KKR’s response was to continue expanding the business.

 BrightSpring went public on the NASDAQ exchange in January 2024.
 KKR retained a significant ownership stake.
 BrightSpring’s own annual SEC filing noted that Medicare beneficiaries with six or more chronic conditions have healthcare spending 1,500 percent higher than average beneficiaries.
 That statistic appeared in a section discussing the company’s market opportunity, not as a clinical observation.